AngelaMar10/tic-tac-toe/README.md

 # Tic tac toe
-The briefest description of my cool project and why you should all use it.
+The briefest description of my first project and why you should all use it.

 ## :computer: [Click here](https://angelamar10.github.io/tic-tac-toe/) to see my live project!